renpy/renpy/sphinx/source/style_properties.rst

             containing area.
 For example, 0.5 is a point halfway between the sides of the containing area, while 1.0 is on the right or bottom side.

-        absolute (like absolute(100.25))
+        .. function:: absolute(value)

+            For example, ``absolute(100.25)``, or ``absolute(a+b)`` when both ``a`` and ``b`` may be floats or ints.

             An ``absolute`` number is interpreted as the number of pixels from the left or top side of the screen, when using subpixel-precise rendering.

+        .. function:: position(absolute, relative, /)

+            For example, ``position(-10, .5)``.

+            A combination of `absolute`, which will be treated as an absolute position, and `relative`, which will be treated as a relative position, as discussed above.
+The two components are added together to form the final position.

+            Both parameters should always be passed, otherwise unspecified results may occur.

     displayable
         Any displayable.
 If a displayable contains a "[prefix\_]" substitution,